Minute (newspaper): First decade

 In 1962, Minute was created by Jean-François Devay, former director of L'Aurore.
 In its early years, Minute included a large number of articles devoted to show-biz and humorous cartoons.
 The paper's politics rapidly hardened, particularly following the end of the Algerian War.
 It became less and less devoted to show-biz news, and became a political newspaper regarded as right-wing but supporting no particular party.

 During its heyday (250,000 copies sold per week 1962–1981) the editorial staff were invited to participate every Sunday in Club de la presse, a television and radio show about politics.
 The tone was very critical of Charles de Gaulle, and the paper had many readers among those disaffected with the Algerian War.
 Pieces by François Brigneau, who joined the paper in 1963, were noted for their biting anti-Gaullist prose.
 In 1965 the paper contributed to breaking news of the Ben Barka affair.

-The list of shareholder-benefactors of the paper included such names as Fernand Raynaud, Françoise Sagan, Juliette Gréco (despite being left-wing and a supporter of François Mitterrand), Eddie Barclay and Marcel Dassault.
+The list of shareholder-benefactors of the paper included such names as Fernand Raynaud, Françoise Sagan, Juliette Gréco (a leftist and a supporter of François Mitterrand, only during the paper's initial show-biz focus), Eddie Barclay and Marcel Dassault.

 Devay died of cancer in 1971.
 He was replaced as head of publishing by Jean Boizeau.
 François Brigneau took on the chief editorship for a time but the extreme political tone with which he infused the paper led to his replacement, and he returned to his position of star editor.
-During the 1970s the paper adopted an far-right editorial line.
+During the 1970s the paper adopted a far-right editorial line.

 Until 1975 Minute was subject to bomb attacks for three times.